+- 06 min Full team Line-ups appears on the information board. - 03 min Buzzer sounds in the Referee Dressing Room and the game officials enter the ice - 03 min One buzzer sound to team dressing rooms. - 02 min Two buzzer sounds to team dressing rooms and teams enter the ice. - 15 sec Referee calls the teams to center ice face-off.
+00:00 Game starts.

+15. Intermission countdown by scoreboard system before the second, third period and the twenty-minute overtime period:

-- 03 min Buzzer sounds in the Referee Dressing Room and the game officials enter the ice - 03 min One buzzer sound to team dressing rooms. - 02 min Two buzzer sounds to team dressing rooms and teams enter the ice. - 15 sec Referee calls the teams to centre ice face-off. - 00:00 Game starts. - 15.
-Intermission countdown by scoreboard system before the second, third period and the twenty minute overtime period: - 15 min Appears on the scoreboard automatically when the period ends. - 03 min Buzzer sounds in the Referee's dressing room and the game officials enter the ice. - 03 min One buzzer sound to teams dressing rooms. - 02 min Two buzzer sounds to teams dressing rooms and teams enter the ice. - 15 sec Referee calls the teams to centre ice face-off. - 00:00 Period starts. - 16.
-Intermission countdown by scoreboard system before the five or the ten minute overtime period : - 03 min Appears on the scoreboard automatically after the third period ends. - 15 sec Referee calls the teams to centre ice face-off. - 00:00 Overtime starts. - 17.
-Synchronization of the red and green lights: when the game is stopped and green light on, it shall be impossible for the goal judge to turn the red light on. - 18.
+enter the ice 03 min One buzzer sound to teams dressing rooms. - 15 min Appears on the scoreboard automatically when the period ends. - 02 min Two buzzer sounds to teams dressing rooms and teams enter the increase and teams enter the increase are called the teams to center ice face-off. - 03 min Buzzer sounds in the Referee's dressing room and the game officials enter the ice. - 15 sec Referee calls the teams to center ice face-off. - 03 min One buzzer sound to teams dressing rooms. - 02 min Two buzzer sounds to teams dressing rooms and teams enter the ice.
+00:00 Period starts. - 15 sec Referee calls the teams to center ice face-off.
+00:00 Period starts.

+16. Intermission countdown by scoreboard system before the five or the ten minute overtime period:

+- 03 min Appears on the scoreboard automatically after the third period ends. - 15 sec Referee calls the teams to center ice face-off.
+00:00 Overtime starts.

+- 17. When in use, the synchronization of the red and green lights should be as follows: when the game is stopped and green light on, it shall be impossible for the goal judge to turn the red light on.
+During the PSS phase it should be possible to turn on the red light even if the game clock is not running. - 18.
 Backup power supply to timekeeping system should ensure its uninterrupted functioning for cases of commercial power failure.